blnkfinance/blnk/README.md

 ```

 ## Get Started with Saiffu
 Saifu is a RESTFUL server.
-It exposes interact with your saifu server.
+It exposes interaction with your Saifu server.
 The API exposes the following endpoints

 ### Create ledger ```POST```
 ```/ledgers```